MarcGueury/analytics-ai/oci-genai-agent-ext-lab/0-intro/intro.md

 - If the file has the extension **.tif**, it is processed by OCI Document Understanding.
 - If the file has the extension **.json**, this is an output of the asynchronous AI services such as OCI Speech or OCI Document Understanding.
 - If the file has the extension **.doc**, **.docx**, **.ppt**, **.pptx**, first convert it to PDF
+- If the file has the extension **.selenium**, loop though the list of URLs, and save them as PDF
+- If the file has the extension **.crawler**, loop though the list of URLs or Sitemaps.
+Crawl (Visit each pages and links of these pages.)
 - All other file types like are sent to an OCI Function with a generic document parser.

 ### Physical Architecture